Sign up for

 Want more information?
 Check out this infographic to see the whole SBOE process.

 June 29 - July 3: Discussion and public hearing

 Nov.
 17-20: 2nd reading and final adoption

 *Due to the COVID-19 crisis, the SBOE has implemented public health and safety measures and moved some meetings online.
 The meetings are still accessible through a livestream, with virtual options for public testimony.
-The SBOE has not yet announced if the June meeting will be virtual or in-person.
-The meeting dates are tentative, and subject to change.
 For information about the meetings, or how to register and testify, visit the Texas Education Agency's SBOE page.

 Young people in Texas deserve quality, accurate sex education

 Young people deserve information about abstinence as well as contraception, STI prevention, and healthy relationships.

 Sex ed curriculum should reflect the most recent science and be supported by evidence.

 All students deserve to learn in a safe environment that respects their identities and experiences.